cguenther0929/stand_chatter/README.md

 * V1.1.0 -- Fixed bug in which a message having a length of 16 characters would register as a message with a length of 21.
 Added a few messages to the lineup.
 Performed a bit of testing now that there are two modules.

 * V1.2.0 -- Simply added/modified messages just prior to opening day.

+* V1.3.0 -- The method for storing pre-loaded messages has been modified.
+Memory wasn't being properly allocated previously, but now things seem much more stable (no more Chinese characters).
+Array size changed to 17 characters (16 char + null).
+Increased the over current limit by adjusting the OcpTrim config register within the RFM69 radio module.
+If using maximum power, the current limit must be increased!
+No additions/modification to messages themselves.